 RTL visited us in our exhibition hall in Langenfeld and shows how we will revolutionize electromobility with our high-performance charging plug Cool-Load Megawatt.
 The video is also available under the following link:

 Galileo reports in the Green Heroes section about the invention of the paXos solar roof tile and explains why this innovation even puts Elon Musk in the shade.
 Who should have missed the episode, can watch it under the following link:

-With our high-performance charging plug "Cool-Load Megawatt (3-12 MW)", we are among the finalists of the Power2Drive Awards 2023, which will be presented for the first time this year at "The smarter E Europe" trade fair in Munich.
-The award honors the most innovative solutions in the field of electromobility that are already contributing to an intelligent, sustainable mobility transition.
-The award ceremony will take place on June 13, 2023, one day before the start of the trade fair, and the winners will first be announced there.
-We are very pleased and proud to have been nominated as a finalist for this prestigious award with our innovation.
+We have won the Power2Drive Award 2023 with our high-performance charging plug "Cool-Load Megawatt (3-12 MW)".
+The award was presented for the first time this year at "The smarter E Europe" trade fair in Munich.
+It honors the most innovative solutions in the field of electromobility that are already making a decisive contribution to an intelligent, sustainable mobility transition.
+We are very pleased and proud to be a winner of this prestigious award with our innovation.
 You can find more information about our high-performance charging plug under the heading Innovations - Electromobility.